Roberto D'Aversa: Parma

 On 3 December 2016, he was named the new head coach of Parma, following the sacking of Luigi Apolloni and a short caretaker spell of Stefano Morrone for two games.

 In his first season, he guided Parma to win the promotion playoffs after defeating Alessandria in the final.

 He was confirmed for the club's 2017–18 Serie B season, in which he successfully led Parma to second place and direct promotion to Serie A in their first season in the second division following the club's refoundation.
 This was the club's third back-to-back promotion in three years (two of which under his tenure).
 D'Aversa was also confirmed as head coach for the 2018–19 Serie A season.

 On 23 August 2020, D'Aversa was sacked by Parma, with the club citing a lack of unity and enthusiasm for the decision.

 On 7 January 2021, D'Aversa was re-hired as Parma manager.
 After failing to save Parma from relegation, D'Aversa was successively dismissed by the end of the 2020–21 season.

 Sampdoria

 On 4 July 2021, D'Aversa was named the new head coach of Sampdoria in Serie A. On 17 January 2022, after achieving just 20 points in 22 league games, D'Aversa was dismissed from his role.

 Lecce

 On 27 June 2023, D'Aversa returned to management as the new head coach of Serie A club Lecce, succeeding Marco Baroni, who joined Hellas Verona.
 On 11 March 2024, D'Aversa was sacked by Lecce after he headbutted Hellas Verona striker Thomas Henry.

 Empoli

 On 2 July 2024, D'Aversa was announced as the new head coach of Serie A club Empoli, agreeing on a two-year contract with the Tuscanian club.
 However, after failing to save Empoli from relegation, he was not confirmed by the club and departed in June 2025.

+Torino

+On 23 February 2026, D'Aversa was appointed head coach of Serie A side Torino, following the dismissal of Marco Baroni.